DataDog/datadog-cloudfoundry-buildpack/docker/Readme.md

 ## Entrypoint

-The entrypoint file has the two datadog scripts sourced, instead of them being run directly.
-They need to be sourced because sourcing them means that they aren't blocking on the main script.
+The entrypoint file has the two Datadog scripts sourced, instead of them being run directly.
+Having them sourced means that they aren't blocking on the main script.